sdgis-edu-tud/fair-data-publication-groupb/README.md

 This paper explores the logic behind such weight assignment, arguing that the formulation of the research question should guide both the selection of indicators and the emphasis placed on them.

 ### 2.1.1 Research questions (MCDA):
 Which areas which are most in need of intervention through integrated interventions that enhance biodiversity, support climate adaptation, and improve neighborhood quality of life?
+-Subresearch Question:
+Which areas have a low ecological value and are in need of restoration to enrich the biodiversity?
+Which areas are most in need of interventions to promote climate adaptation?
+Which areas are most in need of neighborhood-oriented interventions that improve the quality of life of local residents?

 ### 2.1.2 Research questions (Typology Construction):
 Which locations both need and are ready for restoration interventions to maximize impact and feasibility?